With turquoise blue color, Eco-friendly hotels, and adorable hammocks hanging over the water you could call Bacalar the Maldives of Mexico.

 Along with hanging out for a couple of days at Cenote Cocalitos, we also stayed a few days at Ecocamping Yaxche campground located in the northern part of Lake Bacalar.

-Ecocamping Yaxche is slightly outside of Bacalar’s downtown so it’s more remote and doesn’t get the crowds that Cenote Cocalitos does.
+Ecocamping Yaxche is situated slightly outside of Bacalar’s downtown so it’s more remote and doesn’t get as busy as Cenote Cocalitos campground.
 But it’s also 10 minutes away from the center of Bacalar which might be an inconvenience if you don’t have a car and want to go do activities or grab food.

 I even ventured around the corner from this campsite in the lake and came across some abandoned swings in the water that looked very picturesque.

-For budget hotels, Yak Lake House is one of the most popular hostels around Bacalar Lagoon.
+- For budget travelers, Yak Lake House is one of the most popular hostels to stay at.
 The Yak Lake House is an “Adults Only” hostel so it’s great for couples or younger people.

 Is Bacalar Safe